KTH/lms-antagna/README.md

 1. Set the environmental variables as written in [the `.env.in` file][env-in]
 2. Run `npm start`

+*Keep in mind that output logs are in JSON format and could be therefore a bit unreadable without the correct tools.*

 ## :rainbow: Contribution guide

 The app is divided in the following components (each in one directory):